godotengine/godot-website/collections/_article/x11-display-server-progress-report.md

         x11_window, CurrentTime);
 ```

-This protocol then requires sending events back and forth with the X server, so I've implemented it by re-using the event polling system described in previous sections, but this time in a blocking call on the main thread.
+This protocol then requires sending events back and forth with the X server, so I've implemented it by reusing the event polling system described in previous sections, but this time in a blocking call on the main thread.
 We wait to receive specific events, or abort in case of timeout.

 Pull Request: [GH-42652](https://github.com/godotengine/godot/pull/42652)